yuk6ra/website/_posts/2022-11-05-how-to-protect-your-wallet-from-scams.md

 ---
-title: How to protect your wallets from scams
+title: How to protect your wallet from scams
 permalink: :title/
 date:   2022-11-05 16:00:00 +0900
 categories: Web3